lt2710/parental-wealth-impact/README.md

  - Such transmission might constitute part of a chain from the political/institutional advantage at parental generation to the converted economic power, then to the persistence of it in the offpsring

- -The mechanism is embedded in the process of China's macro-structural social transformation in the past decades, which would reveal how the priviledged manage to pass on their resources
+ - The mechanism is embedded in the process of China's macro-structural social transformation in the past decades, which would reveal how the priviledged manage to pass on their resources